Today, 20 November 2014, we replaced our defective 13-year-old aircon with the new Mitsubishi Starmex System.

 Lesson #2: Using back existing pipes and trunking does not include them in the overall warranty.

-Lesson #3: Test gas pipe leakage by releasing gas at compressor and if gas rushes out, pipe is good.
+Lesson #3: Test gas pipe leakage by releasing gas at the compressor and if gas rushes out, the pipe is good.

 Lesson #4: Test condition of existing electrical wiring by turning each unit on and off individually.

 Lesson #5: There are two pipes from each aircon unit.
 One a gas inlet and one water outlet.